QuackingBob/ShaderPlayground/README.md

-This is just a plaayground to test shaders on images locally.
+This is just a playground to test shaders on images locally.
 Just run
 ```
 python -m http.server